-During 2020, W. Roy Dunbar (Chair until his resignation in August 2020), James J. O'Brien (Chair effective in September 2020), Frank J. Bisignano, Wayne A. I. Frederick, M.D. and David A. Jones, Jr. served as members of our Organization & Compensation Committee.
-Considering (i) the source of each director's compensation, including any consulting, advisory or other compensatory fees paid by the Company; and (ii) whether each director has an affiliate relationship with the Company, a subsidiary of the Company or an affiliate of a subsidiary of the Company, the Board has determined that each member of the Organization & Compensation Committee at February 17, 2021, is independent, as defined by the SEC and the NYSE, and is considered to be an "outside director" under Section 162(m) of the Internal Revenue Code.
+During 2021, James J. O'Brien (Chair), Frank J. Bisignano (until April 2021), Wayne A. I. Frederick, M.D. and David A. Jones, Jr. served as members of our Organization & Compensation Committee.
+Considering (i) the source of each director's compensation, including any consulting, advisory or other compensatory fees paid by the Company; and (ii) whether each director has an affiliate relationship with the Company, a subsidiary of the Company or an affiliate of a subsidiary of the Company, the Board has determined that each member of the Organization & Compensation Committee at February 16, 2022, is independent, as defined by the SEC and the NYSE, and is considered to be an "outside director" under Section 162(m) of the Internal Revenue Code.